 The Internet of Things Academy (IOTA) is a platform that makes coding and data accessible to everyone, allowing anyone to translate complex bits of data into simple, useful building blocks.
 Its aim is to provide everyone – from complete beginners to experts – with a place to create and share inspiring hardware and software projects.
 This could be a noise pollution sensor network you built with your local community or your plans for a smart home.
 Even someone with no current skills in this area could go onto the platform and find easy steps to create a project that could make a difference.

 The idea emerged from out FutureScapes project, where we ran pilots with school children to understand the first steps people need to take to understand how to use this technology.
-Our partners, Superflux, with support from the Nominet Trust (link out) are now creating a series of iterative tests and small-scale experiments, to understand how various users will use the site.
+Our partners, Superflux, with support from the Nominet Trust, are now creating a series of iterative tests and small-scale experiments, to understand how various users will use the site.

 Watch this video to find out more.

 We are already in discussion with a wide variety of partners from trusts to technology companies, but are still on the lookout for more people who can help.
 We want to bring together a consortium of organisations to bring the platform to life, so please get in touch with Louise Armstrong if you are interested in learning more or would like to get involved.

 - From Connections to Change, a discussion paper produced by Forum and Superflux to discuss whether the Internet of Things could be a vital tool in tackling the sustainability challenges we face

 - Billions of connections... but to what end? by Hugh Knowles

 - Read Wired.com's digital mag, The Connective's article featuring IoTA

 - The trouble with the internet of things by James Taplin (originally in GreenBiz)